Matías Mansilla

-Matías Alberto Mansilla (born 21 January 1996) is an Argentine professional footballer who plays as a central midfielder for Deportivo Municipal.
+Matías Alberto Mansilla (born 21 January 1996) is an Argentine professional footballer who plays as a central midfielder for Alvarado.

 Career

 Mansilla made his professional football debut with Rosario Central in October 2016, featuring for the final minutes of a 1–1 draw against Huracán in the Argentine Primera División.
 He made four further appearances during the 2016–17 season.
 On 14 August 2017, Mansilla signed for Primera B Nacional's Quilmes on loan.
 In total, he featured on thirteen occasions for Quilmes as they finished twelfth.
 In January 2019, Mansilla was announced as a new player for Peruvian Segunda División side Santos.
 His first senior goal arrived in the succeeding June versus Juan Aurich.

 2020 saw Mansilla join Peruvian Primera División team Deportivo Municipal; again teaming up with Renzo Alfani, who was also his teammate at Rosario and Santos.